Choose from 200+ tracks and trails across Aotearoa New Zealand.

 The New Zealand Walking Access Commission administers contestable grants to support projects aimed at enhancing access to New Zealand's great outdoors.
 These grants are known as Enhanced Access Grants.

 The first funding round of Enhanced Access Grants were held in 2010 and since then 91 projects have been awarded funding.

-The application process for 2018-2019 funding is now open.
+The application process for 2019-20 funding opens on 1 July 2019.
 There are two funding rounds this financial year, with a total of $100,000 available for distribution across both rounds.
 Funding will be prioritised towards projects that help to secure certain and enduring access to the outdoors for future generations.